bondmcp/mcp/getting-started/quickstart.md

 ## No Web Interface

-BondMCP is CLI/API only.
+BondMCP is .
 There is no web dashboard or browser-based interface.

 ## Next Steps